jekkilekki/theme-jin/readme.txt

 = Does this theme support any plugins? =

-Jin includes support for Jetpack's Infinite Scroll and Site Logos, as well as other features.
+Jinn includes support for Jetpack's Infinite Scroll and Site Logos, as well as other features.

 == Changelog ==